Kmalevski/kmalevski.github.io/content/articles/Internship.md

 ![source_code1](/articles/article-1/source_code_issue4.png)

 ## Reflection
 My six-month journey at Outflank was both challenging and rewarding.
 From going through the complex setup of CapeV2 to integrating advanced tools for malware analysis, every step was a learning curve.

-I hope to continue exploring and contributing to the field of cybersecurity.
+It was a pleasure to be able to work on this project.

 ## Results